 Blockchain is a much talked about technology and as it is not currently used in its full potential, there are several new themes that are emerging across the landscape.

-Enabling data provenance- This would allow an app developer to add devices to the network and have all data to be tracked with permission of the originator.
+- Enabling data provenance — This would allow an app developer to add devices to the network and have all data to be tracked with the permission of the originator.
 This service can be provided to that app by a platform via smart contracts and blockchain.

 The financial services sector is updating existing systems, and moving quickly with innovative forms of asset securitization and new models for exchanges and trading.
-A few examples of experimentation with Ethereum blockchain to automate Markets in Financial Instruments Directive (MiFID) II requirements are Credit Suisse, UBS, and Barclays.
+A few examples of experimentation with Ethereum blockchain to help automate the Markets in Financial Instruments Directive (MiFID) II requirements are Credit Suisse, UBS, and Barclays.